Five Facts About Air Duct Cleaning - How To Clean AC Air Ducts

 Cleaning Can Extend Your Air Duct Lifespan

 You know your HVAC system is an investment, and knowing how to clean air ducts can allow you to get as much life out of them as possible.
 As dirt, debris, dander, allergens, and dust build up in your air ducts, they can become caked on the inside and lead to damage resulting in a shorter lifespan.
-Proper air duct cleaning, whether DIY or professional, will allow you to keep your ductwork functioning properly for longer and ensure that your system operates as efficiently as possible.
+Proper air duct cleaning, whether DIY or professional maintenance, will allow you to keep your ductwork functioning properly for longer and ensure that your system operates as efficiently as possible.

 3 - Air Duct Contaminants Need to be Removed